 After the tethers have been created, put the Lab-Tek chamber onto a microscope stage and focus on free-standing tethers not attached to the glass surface.
 Reduce the intensity of the lamp (we use a setting of 50 on a scale up to 150).
 Because of the brightness of the templates, the contrast has to be adjusted in order to see the tethers.

-Begin recording a movie at 100 ms exposure, binning factor 2x2 and 1 frame/sec.
+Begin recording a movie at 100 ms exposure, binning factor 2x2 and 1 sec interval.

 Carefully add an aliquot of dynamin-1 with a 20 µl pipette (typically to a final concentration of 0.5 µM) without disturbing the microscope’s focus, ideally at a distance to the field of view.